gbourniq/django-on-aws/README.md

 A microservices architecture approach was implemented using AWS managed services, with the ability to auto-scale a dynamic fleet of EC2 instances based on demand and schedule.
 Network and compute performance metrics can be monitored via a custom AWS CloudWatch Dashboard.

 #### Infrastructure as code
+Dev deployment: Use of Terraform and Ansible playbooks for ad-hoc deployments of the dockerised application with local databases.
-Use of nested AWS CloudFormation templates to easily create, update and delete the entire application [AWS infrastructure]("https://github.com/gbourniq/django-on-aws/blob/main/.github/app-architecture.png").
+Prod deployment: Use of nested AWS CloudFormation templates to create a prodution grade infrastructure [AWS infrastructure]("https://github.com/gbourniq/django-on-aws/blob/main/.github/app-architecture.png"), including AWS managed databases.
 Application deployment to a running fleet of EC2 instances via the AWS CodeDeploy service.
 Automated weekly CI/CD pipeline to test the application code, infrastructure code, and deployment scripts.

 <p align="center">
   <img src=".github/app-architecture.png">